Nils-Eric Ekblad: Early life

 Ekblad was born on 12 November 1904 in Lund, Sweden, the son of Erik Ekblad, a headmaster, and his wife Gustava (née Jönsson).
-When he was fifteen years old in 1920 he passed studentexamen and enrolled at the Lund University.
-He earned a Bachelor of Arts in 1922, became a reserve officer in 1924 and earned a Candidate of Law in 1928 before being recruited by the Ministry for Foreign Affairs as an attaché the same year.
+Ekblad was something of an academic prodigy, graduating from secondary school at the age of 15 in 1920, and earning a Bachelor of Arts degree from Lund University at 17 in 1922.
+He became a reserve officer in 1924 and obtained a Candidate of Law degree in 1928 before joining the Ministry for Foreign Affairs in Stockholm as an attaché that same year.